specure/ont-drive-test-tool-tracker/README.md

 - solved by 2 different package names for the same library and include 2 times
 - TODO: We need to find better solution for this with only one copy of library.

+Make autorestart of Iperf test on error

+Currently ending and starting phase are not parsed in detail, so we are missing some states of the test

+- like starting, connecting,

+When there is a network type switch even between mobile network types (e.g. LTE to HSPDA or EDGE or...) and the test survives, the bandwidth is no more limited - maybe if there was technology with lower speeds, and max bandwidth is not reached then it has like more data buffered and therefore it put more data while it does not empty that buffer to a bandwidth value set originally (observable thru emulator network switching)

 Currently we are not able to stop test in execution
 - SOLVED

-Currently ending and starting phase are not parsed in detail, so we are missing some states of the test
-- like starting, connecting,

 Do not stop time on pause

-Make autorestart of Iperf test on error
+- SOLVED

 ## Potential limitation:
 - during the test it seems like android OS make batches and it results in 0.0 bandwidth for some period (even few seconds), mostly seen with upload test
-- when network switches from one type to another (e.g. LTE to Edge) test is interrupted with error
+- when network switches from one type to another (e.g. LTE to Edge) test can be interrupted with error
 - starting test can take at least 1s with great conditions, during the testing I experienced 15s from test start to first bandwidth value acquired from the test
 - unable to force user to not turn on wifi adapter